The author is a guitarist and bassist with over 35 years of experience as a musician.

 No, it doesn’t have a nasty shape like the others, but it is a great-looking guitar.
 It’s got deep, dark tone and tons of sustain.
 The pickups are very hot and can be a little muddy in very high gain situations, but otherwise I wouldn’t change a thing about this guitar.

 - What You’ll Like: Great tone and outstanding construction.
-Overall build feels very solid.
+The overall build feels very solid.
 Body contours comfortable to play.
 Pickups run hot and sound best with heavy distortion.

 - What You Might Not Like: It doesn’t look as “metal” as the other guitars in this review.
 Do you care?
 You shouldn't.
 The C6 has the sound and attitude to get the job done in every style of metal.

 Jackson JS32 Rhoads